wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.2.1 - 2013/07/02 =
+* Fixes :
+	* IE fix in v1.1.9 gallery preload function error, images don't show on first load, but do after refresh.
+Edited jquery.ad-gallery.js lib to fix.
+	* Fixed not divisible by zero error message that showed when 0 value entered or <empty> for thumbnail wide and tall.
+Updated feature help text.
+	* Updated all JavaScript functions so that the plugin is compatible with jQuery Version1.9 and backwards to version 1.6.
+WordPress still uses jQuery version 1.8.3.
+Themes that use Google js Library instead of the WordPress jQuery are using the latest jQuery version 1.9.
+There are a number of functions in jQuery Version 1.9 that have been depreciated which was causing errors with the jQuery function in the plugin.
+* Tweaks :
+	* Replaced all global option keys with plugin registered prefix wc_dynamic to prevent other plugins conflict with input options.
+	* Complete review and tidy up of the source code.
+Tidied up namespacing.
+	* Ran WP_DEBUG All Uncaught exceptions errors and warnings fixed.
+	* Added PHP Public Static to functions in Class.
+Done so that Public Static warnings don't show in DE_BUG mode.

 = 1.2.0 - 2013/07/01 =
 * Fixes :
 	* Activated House Keeping feature setting in plugins Global Settings sub tab.